-After activation, you can move money to your balance through a bank or other cards.
-All funds are transferred directly to Payoneer MasterCard (not to your account balance) and become available within 2 hours.
-The activated card can be used in many countries and in different currencies both for online and offline payments.
+You can transfer funds to your balance via a bank or other cards.
+All funds are immediately transferred to your Payoneer MasterCard (not to your account balance) and become available within 2 hours.
+You can use the activated card in many countries and in various currencies, both online and offline.

-Big platforms have been cooperating with Payoneer for a long time: Facebook, eBay, AliExpress, Amazon and even other systems for making online payments, like PayPal itself and Skrill.
-You can withdraw funds at ATMs in any country that accepts MasterCard.
-However, it is solely debit card - it does not allow overdrafts and you can spend only funds that you have on your balance.
+Big platforms, such as Facebook, eBay, AliExpress, Amazon, PayPal, and Skrill, have long been collaborating with Payoneer.
+You can withdraw funds from ATMs in any country that accepts MasterCard.
+However, it is only a debit card - overdrafts are not allowed, and you can only spend the funds that you have on your balance.